 As high-CO2-emitting utilities and other industries move toward CO2 capture technologies to manage greenhouse gas emissions, more and more CO2 will become available as a resource for multiple applications.
 In addition, geologic sequestration may not be an option for the storage of CO2 in some areas of the country.
 Therefore, grant applications are sought to develop novel technologies for the use of captured CO2 as a feedstock for chemical synthesis into valuable products.
 Algae use and synthesis to fuels is addressed in other Program areas and is not of interest for this subtopic.
 Grant applications using these approaches will be declined.
 Synthesis to carbon monoxide is also not of interest for this subtopic unless it is produced as an intermediary and consumed in the proposed process.
-Approaches of interest include (1) the development of technologies for chemical conversion of CO2 into marketable products that do not easily convert back to CO2, and (2) the utilization of significant quantities of CO2 in processes will not produce more CO2 than is utilized.
+Approaches of interest include (1) the development of technologies for chemical conversion of CO2 into marketable products that do not easily convert back to CO2, and (2) the utilization of significant quantities of CO2 in processes within the chemical industry.
+The research effort should demonstrate that the proposed process will not produce more CO2 than is utilized.
 Applicants are encouraged to propose technologies that utilize CO2 at its source.